Written by: Joseph Sarkisian, OSCP, GWAPT

 Almost every business now utilizes the cloud in some capacity.
-From a security and controls perspective, this use usually produces positive outcomes, but the nature of cloud architecture creates some unique risks and attack vectors that businesses must be aware of.
-Hackers have refined their techniques to capitalize on the increase in popularity and use of the cloud, and it’s important to use penetration testing to evaluate how susceptible you might be to these newer attacks to ensure your cloud security.
+From a security and controls perspective, this usually produces positive outcomes, but the nature of cloud architecture creates some unique risks and attack vectors that businesses must be aware of.
+Attackers have refined their techniques to capitalize on the increase in popularity and use of the cloud, and it’s important to use penetration testing to evaluate how susceptible you might be to these newer attacks.

 More Than Just an Extension of the Network

-The cloud is more than just “someone else’s computer,” and the standard approach to operating systems, applications, and data storage must be reconsidered.
-Instead, focus on cloud services offered from the provider and how they interact with various networks.
-Different containers, service meshes, Identity and Access Management (IAM) functions, Key Management Service (KMS) functions, and the hosting platforms’ administrative portals themselves all could be exposed.
+The cloud is more than just “someone else’s computer,” and the standard approach to securing operating systems, applications, and data storage must be reconsidered.
+Instead, the focus must be on cloud services offered from the provider and how both the provider and the customer protect identity and data in tandem.
+Different containers, Identity and Access Management (IAM) systems, Key Management Service (KMS) functions, serverless technologies, and numerous other services, depending on the provider, could be exposed.

 Techniques and Risks for Cloud Penetration Testing